The Best Things to Do in NYC in JuneMay 1, 2018 - by City Guide News Desk

 (6/30-7/1) Pinknic on Governors Island.
 Since its inception in 2016, Pinknic has welcomed thousands of guests, all dressed in pink and white, to take a seat on our rosé-colored picnic blankets to rosé all day with friends.
 With unobstructed views of the Statue of Liberty and Manhattan skyline offering the perfect backdrop, Pinknic has quickly become a New York City summer tradition.

-Read more about NYC Outdoor Music Venues here.
+Read more about Best Rooftop Bars in NYC here.

 June NYC Sightseeing